 Raw eggs are an important ingredient in mayonnaise.
 If you are concerned about using raw eggs in your mayonnaise, try this method which heats the eggs just enough to kill bacteria.
 You can also use radiated eggs and skip the heating process.

-Heat the egg yolks, lemon juice, water, and sugar in a small skillet over very low heat, stirring and scraping the bottom of the pan constantly with a spatula.
+Heat egg yolks, lemon juice, water, and sugar in a small skillet over very low heat, stirring and scraping bottom of pan constantly with a spatula.

-Cover and, with the blender running, drizzle the oil in very slowly at first, down the center hole into egg mixture.
+Cover and, with the blender running, drizzle oil in very slowly at first, down center hole into egg mixture.

-Source: by Shirley O. Corriher (Wm Morrow)
+Source: by Shirley O. Corriher (William Morrow)